Jill Biden to stop in Alaska on her way to Tokyo Olympics - WHIZ News

 Jill Biden will also host a U.S. vs. Mexico softball watch party at the U.S. Embassy for staff and their families, and cheer U.S. athletes competing in several events before leaving Tokyo.

-The trip opens Wednesday at Joint Base Elmendorf-Richardson in Anchorage.
-The first lady will visit Alaska Fisher House, where military and veteran families stay at no cost while a loved one is in the hospital.
-She will also visit the Alaska Native Medical Center in Anchorage to encourage people to get their COVID-19 vaccinations.
+The trip opens Wednesday at Joint Base Elmendorf-Richardson in Anchorage, where the first lady meets with military and veteran families who stay at Alaska Fisher House free of charge when a loved one is hospitalized.
+She will also visit Alaska Native Medical Center in Anchorage to encourage people to get their COVID-19 vaccinations.

 The first lady will tour a Honolulu vaccination clinic before she returns to Washington.